mattjgalloway/MJGHTTPRequest/README.markdown

 In addition, all methods are required to have a `format` paremeter set in the query part of the URL to indicate either `json` or `xml` return types.
 We will use `json`.
 The API defines that every request will return a JSON object with the data in it.

+### Adding MJGHTTPRequest to your project

+All you need to do to get started is to add everything in the `Source` folder to your project.

+### Subclassing MJGHTTPRequest

  1. Create a class which inherits from `MJGHTTPRequest`: